Lanelle1398/Cybersecurity-assignments/README.md

 # Cybersecurity-assignments

-### Attempting to login with a random username and password
+### First, I attempt to login with a random username and password

 ### Finding the username
 Using a sniper attack to find the username of a registered user on the site.